rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

        width="500"
        height="350"
      />
-     <figcaption>Polygons in green overlaying Bing imagery</figcaption>
+     <figcaption>Polygons in green overlaying Bing imagery\n</figcaption>
   </figure>
 </div>

 Aerial lidar can help us easily compute both of the variables we're interested in.
-The lidar we’ll work with is from a 2019 survey.
-We’ll just work with a single tile from this survey.
+The data we’ll work with is a single tile from a 2019 survey.
 USGS provides this dataset in laz format, and you can download it [here.](https://rockyweb.usgs.gov/vdelivery/Datasets/Staged/Elevation/LPC/projects/NY_3County_2019_A19/NY_3County_2019/LAZ/USGS_LPC_NY_3County_2019_A19_e1382n2339_2019.laz)

 Both the lidar and the polygons use the coordinate reference system specified by EPSG:6350.

 If we were to do something like this in practice, we’d probably be segmenting trees rather than working with polygons.
 I’ll go over how we can do this in a future post.
 Also, several of the polygons I drew will include some returns from rootftops.
-I’ll discuss how to handle that in the future, as well, but for now LAI estimates will be affected.
+I’ll discuss how to handle that in the future, as well, but for now a few LAI estimates will be affected.

 -----